maggie-k/ai-tools-harvester/.actor/README.md

 A: Yes, only publicly available AI tool information is extracted.

 Q: Can I schedule recurring runs?
-A: Absolutely — use Apify scheduling to keep your dataset updated automatically.
+A: Absolutely, use Apify scheduling to keep your dataset updated automatically.

 Q: What if I need custom data extraction?
 A: Contact the author to discuss customizations or additional features.